Google Cloud Platform (GCP) Data Upload

 • The -r flag is for recursive meaning it will operate on folders (rather than a single file) and will include any subfolders

-Earlier versions of this included - The -o GSUtil:parallel_composite_upload_threshold=100M after the -m flag which first overrides a config setting temporarily and then sets up parallel composite uploads for files larger than 100 MB, meaning it will split the file into chunks and upload the chunks in parallel to go faster.
-This works fine but there is a warning about this flag that the person downloading will need to recompile and later when trying to rsync without the parallel step it actually has to re-do the process.
+gsutil may suggest using parallel composite uploads to speed up transfer times.
+To do this add -o GSUtil:parallel_composite_upload_threshold=100M after the -m flag and before the rsync flag.
+It overrides a config setting temporarily and then sets up parallel composite uploads for files larger than 100 MB, meaning it will split the file into chunks and upload the chunks in parallel to go faster.

 Bulk upload via R script

-Use one of the PIFSC-specific R scripts to batch upload ALL THE DATA!
+Use one of the PIFSC-specific R scripts to batch upload different types of data in smaller batches.

 Functions and dependencies